ingogriebsch/spring-hateoas-siren/README.md

 ### RepresentationModel
 When this module renders a `RepresentationModel`, it will

-* map any custom properties of the representation model (if it has some because it is sub classed) to Siren [properties][Siren Entity Properties].
+* map any custom properties of the representation model (if it has some because it is subclassed) to Siren [properties][Siren Entity Properties].
 * map links of the representation model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

 _A sample representation model type_